-The Whizz80 computer is an open-source, home brew, DIY retro computer based on the 8-bit Z80 CPU by Zilog from the late 1970s.
+The Whizz80 computer is an open-source, home brew, DIY retro computer based on an old 8-bit Z80 CPU by Zilog from the late 1970s.
 This CPU was popular in microcomputers during this time period, most noteworthy examples include the MicroBee, the TRS-80 and the ZX Spectrum.

-Rather than creating a hardware clone of one of these past computers, the Whizz80 computer will actually be building the physical hardware.
-It will be of a modular design, with much of the design borrowed from a number of different websites, books and other reference material.
-(References and sources will be added to the Appendix at a later date).
+Rather than simply creating a hardware clone of one of these past computers, the Whizz80 computer will be designed and built using components that anyone should be able to source.
+It will be of a modular design, with much of it influenced from a number of different websites, books and other online reference material.
+Any references and sources used will be added to the reference pages pages.

-Building your own computer is a great way to learn how computers actually work and since studying it I have a greater appreciation and respect of the hardware of modern computers.
+Building your own computer is a great way to learn how computers actually work at the lowest level and since studying it I have a greater appreciation and respect of the hardware of modern computers.
 Hopefully you will to.

-All hardware designs for the Whizz80 are intended to be ‘opened hardware’ and freely available under the CERN Open Hardware licence v1.2.
+All hardware designed for the Whizz80 is intended to be open hardware and freely available under the CERN Open Hardware licence v1.2.

-All the software for the Whizz80 will have to be written from scratch as there is currently no other source for software.
-This software includes the operating system itself (I’m planning a forth based operating system called WhizzOS), utility and monitoring software.
+Most (if not all) of the software that runs on the Whizz80 computer will have to be written from scratch.
+This software includes a ROM monitor, some form of operating system (I’m planning a forth based operating system called WhizzOS), and other utility library routines or demo application.

 All software designed for the Whizz80 is intended to be open source and freely available under the MIT license.